dheero/OBF.github.io/wiki/BOSC_2012/BOFs.md

 answered during the talk is invited to talk to one of the HDF5 developers during this BOF.

+### Data visualization

+For people interested in chatting about tools, approaches, best practices, unsolved issues, ... in (biological) data visualization.

 Saturday BOFs (Day 2)
 ---------------------